Meowfit/reconPy/README.md

 > right_compare_cols = ['Qty', 'Gross', 'Net']

 **show_left_cols**:  _list of string, default =_  `[]`
-: Left_df columns to display in the output.
+Left_df columns to display in the output.
 Leave empty to omit all left_df headers.

 **show_right_cols**:  _list of string, default =_  `[]`
-: Right_df columns to display in the output.
+Right_df columns to display in the output.
 Leave empty to omit all right_df headers.

 **weight**:  _list of string, default =_  `[1/len(left_compare_cols)] * len(left_compare_cols)`
-: Weights applied when calculating matching scores.
+Weights applied when calculating matching scores.
 Must be positive numbers summing to 1.
 Length should match left_compare_cols.
 Default applies equal weights.

 > Example: For left_compare_cols = ['Quantity', 'Gross amount', 'Settlement amount'], weight = [0.7, 0.2, 0.1] means Quantity's score is multiplied by 0.7, Gross amount by 0.2, etc.

 **tolerance_percentage**:  _list of string, default =_  `[0] * len(left_compare_cols)`
-: Defines acceptable percentage difference for each compared column.
+Defines acceptable percentage difference for each compared column.
 Values must be between 0-100.
 Length should match left_compare_cols.
 Default is zero tolerance.

-: For date/datetime objects, 1% tolerance equals 3.6525 days.
+For date/datetime objects, 1% tolerance equals 3.6525 days.
 See  _Matching score calculation_  >  _Date/ datetime comparison_  for details.

 > Example: tolerance_percentage = [7, 8, 9.15] means pairs won't match if the percentage difference exceeds 7%, 8%, and 9.15% for the first, second, and third compared columns respectively.

+> [!NOTE]
 > The lengths of left_compare_cols, right_compare_cols, weight, and tolerance_percentage must be identical.

 **suffix**:  _list of string, default =_  `['_left', '_right']`
-: Suffixes appended to left_compare_cols and right_compare_cols.
+Suffixes appended to left_compare_cols and right_compare_cols.
 Must be a list of two strings.

 **show_matching_status**:  _bool, default =_  `True`
-: If True, displays matching status in *matching_status* in the output dataframe.
+If True, displays matching status in *matching_status* in the output dataframe.
 Possible statuses:
 	* Matched: Perfect match (zero tolerance)
 	* Matched with tolerance: Matched within specified tolerance_percentage
 	* Unmatched: No possible match found

 **show_matching_score**:  _bool, default =_  `False`
-: If True, displays matching score of the matched record in *matching_score* in the output dataframe.
+If True, displays matching score of the matched record in *matching_score* in the output dataframe.

 ## Installing reconPy